-What are containers
+What are containers?

+A container is an executable package of software that includes code and all its dependencies—runtime, system tools, system libraries, configuration files, settings, etc.—so the application runs quickly and reliably from one computing environment to another.
 Container images become containers at runtime.
-Containers are a solution to the problem of how to get software to run reliably when moved from one computing environment to another.
-This could be from a developer’s laptop to a test environment, from a staging environment into production, and perhaps from a physical machine in a data center to a virtual machine in a private or public cloud.
+By containerizing the application platform and its dependencies, differences in OS distributions and underlying infrastructure are abstracted away.
+This solves the problem of how to get software to run reliably when moved from one computing environment to another, such as from a developer’s laptop to a test environment, from a staging environment into production, or from a physical machine in a data center to a virtual machine in a private or public cloud.

 Containers vs. virtualization